BrightspaceUI/documentation/pages/components/status.md

 # Component Status

-This page lists all our components, including [Labs]() components and even [requested]() components that haven't been built yet.
-We include the overall status of the component, but you can get the full details by clicking on the component name or its status.
+This page lists all of our components, including [Labs]() components and [requested]() components.
+We include the overall status of each component, but for more details follow the link on the component name.

-To learn more on how we organize components see [Component Tiers]().
+To learn more about how we organize our components see [Component Tiers]().

 ## Official Components
-The "official" tier is reserved for components that have complete buy-in from design and are common to many pages or workflows in Brightspace.
+The "official" tier is reserved for components that have complete support from our designers and are common to many pages or workflows in Brightspace.

-Official components adhere to our architectural guidelines, are localized and highly performant.
-They have a full suite of automated tests (include accessibility and perceptual diff), a demo page, and appropriate documentation.
+Official components adhere to our architectural guidelines, are localized, and highly performant.
+They have a full suite of automated tests (including accessibility and visual diff), a demo page, and appropriate documentation.

 {% statusTable "official" %}

 ## ![labs icon](/img/labs-icon.svg) Labs Components
-Components that fall into the "labs" tier have some buy-in from design, at least in an experimental sense.
-They may not have a full pattern documented on design.d2l yet, but some design thought has gone into the component and where and how it should be used.
+Components that fall into the "labs" tier have some support from our designers, at least in an experimental sense.
+Some design thought has gone into the component, including where and how it should be used.
 The component has the potential to be used in multiple places.

-Labs components may not fully adhere to archutectural guidelines, and may be missing some tests or documentation.
+Labs components may not fully adhere to architectural guidelines, and may be missing some tests or documentation.

 {% statusTable "labs" %}

 ## ![request icon](/img/request-icon.svg) Requested Components
 If you can't find what you're looking for, it may already be in the pipeline!
-This is a list of requested components or known gaps we're tracking.
+Below is a list of requested components or known gaps that we are tracking.

 {% statusTable "request" %}

 Are we missing something?
-[Create a Request]().
+[Create a Request](https://github.com/BrightspaceUI/documentation/issues/new/choose).